 You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.
 You will be given feedback on all your assessment tasks.

 You will receive formative feedback from peers and lecturers on task 1 & 2 during seminar classes prior to submission.

-1) Analysis of Research Sources for Essay 50% (this may be a written and/or verbal presentation) LO 1, 3 & 4
+1) Critical Analysis of Research Sources for Essay 50% (1,500 words or equivalent - this may be a written and/or verbal presentation) LO 1, 3 & 4

 2) Written Essay 50% (1,800 - 2,000 words) LO 1,2,3,4

 Written feedback will be given on all assessment tasks and teaching staff can answer your questions during class time.
 The course coordinator is also available to answer your questions.

 Equitable Learning Services:

 Equitable Learning Services (ELS) provides support and equal opportunities for students with a disability, long-term illness and/or mental health condition and primary carers of individuals with a disability.
 You can contact the ELS if you would like to find out more: https://www.rmit.edu.au/students/support-and-facilities/student-support/equitable-learning-services.
 You can also contact the course coordinator or the program coordinator if you would like to find out more.

 An assessment charter (http://mams.rmit.edu.au/kh6a3ly2wi2h1.pdf) summarises your responsibilities as an RMIT student as well as those of your teaching staff.

 Your course assessment conforms to RMIT assessment principles, regulations, policies and procedures which are described and referenced in a single document: http://www.rmit.edu.au/browse;ID=ln1kd66y87rc.